 Things to do nearby Milecastle

-Other local walks just a short drive away include Gelt Woods.
-This steep beech woodland clings to the valley of the River Gelt and a network of paths lead you through the wood and alongside the tumbling river, the autumn colours here are second to none.
-For an easy stroll ideal for all the family, including pushchairs, head to Talkin Tarn Country Park just outside Brampton.
-Feed the ducks and walk round the tarn with the promise of tea and cake, lunch, ice cream or time in the play area at the end - bribes can be tailored to the preferences of those involved!
+A few miles south of Brampton is Gelt Woods, a delightful walk and also an RSPB nature reserve.
+This steep beech woodland clings to the valley of the River Gelt and you can follow a network of paths.
+In the woods is a rock with an inscription carved by a Roman soldier in the 3rd Century.
+For an easy stroll ideal for all the family, including pushchairs and wheelchairs, head to Talkin Tarn Country Park, just outside Brampton.
+Feed the ducks and walk on the path around the tarn with the promise of tea and cake, lunch, ice cream or time in the play area at the end – bribes can be tailored to the preferences of those involved!
+You can also hire mountain bikes, windsurfers and canoes.

-Hadrian’s Wall is the obvious starting point for exploring the area.
-All the way along the wall you can find forts, museums, visitor centres and cafes, the Hadrian’s Wall path can be picked up at numerous locations and in many places you are walking right beside the wall, where else in the UK can you experience such an impressive piece of history for free?
-Roman Vindolanda has an informative and fascinating museum with displays to suit all the family, there is also a gift shop and café to top you up before exploring the extensive remains of the town and fort.
+The UNESCO World Heritage Site of Hadrian’s Wall is the obvious starting point for exploring the area.
+All the way along the wall you can find forts, museums, visitor centres and cafes.
+The Hadrian’s Wall path can be picked up at numerous locations and in many places you are walking right beside the wall.
+Where else in the UK can you experience such an impressive piece of history for free?
+Roman Vindolanda has an informative and fascinating museum with displays to suit all the family, and there is a gift shop and café to top you up before exploring the extensive remains of the town and fort.